 Many of you collect sea glass for jewelry.
 Need tutorials?
 Then check out my past posts on how to wire wrap sea glass and how to drill sea glass.
 But there is more you can do with sea glass if you have a collection like Debara Hafemann.
 She sculpts with sea glass and photographs her creations.

-Check out this video interview which not only shows the Gallery but her unique blend of art and sea glass pictures.
 Her historical research of some of her unusual finds is fascinating.
-She discovered the green and carnation design on much of the pottery shards was that from a local hotel restaurant from decades ago.
+She discovered the green and carnation design on much of the pottery shards she found came from a local hotel restaurant which had tossed out the pieces decades ago.

 Strange cylindrical objects turned out to be 18th century fishhook sharpeners.
 An underwater archaeologist explained the marbles she found are from colonial days.
 Some of the larger marbles though came from paint cans - they were used to help stir the paint.
 She also collects beach buttons and porcelain doll fragments which also wash up on the shore.

 Her pictures of her sea glass sculptures are wonderful!
 This is her photograph of a sea glass Christmas wreath for cards.
 Debara writes a blog called Confessions of a Beachcomber.
 You can contact her for more information via email - firstname.lastname@example.org.